 There are many possible causes of eating disorders which stem from environmental, psychological, and biological factors.
 It’s important to remember that more than one factor may lead to one developing an eating disorder.
 Here are a few known causes of eating disorders.

-The types of environmental factors that tend to contribute to eating disorders are often related to public perception of an ideal figure, especially among women.
-Many people associate successful females with being thin.
-The almost exclusive use of thin women in media reinforces this idea.
-Consequently, women can feel immense pressure to control their weight.
-Unfortunately, many of them have an exaggerated perception of just how heavy they are that is matched with an equally misguided perception of what their ideal weight should be, leading to a distorted body image.
+The types of environmental factors that tend to contribute to eating disorders are often related to public perception of an ideal figure.
+The almost exclusive use of idealized bodies in media reinforces this idea.
+Consequently, both men and women can feel immense pressure to control their weight.
+Unfortunately, many of them have an exaggerated perception of their current weight that is matched with an equally misguided perception of what their ideal weight should be, leading to a distorted body image.

 People with anorexia in particular often develop the eating disorder—in which they essentially lose control of their eating habits—because their ability to decide what and when to eat gives them a sense of control.
 A significant percentage of people with anorexia nervosa describe that they felt their lives were spiraling out of control and that maintaining rigid control over their diet made them feel they were regaining control.

 However, this level of control becomes an obsession and leads to dangerous eating habits.
 Many people with anorexia have a very distorted self-image of how heavy they appear.
 While their friends or family can see that they are malnourished, people with anorexia often feel overweight.
 According to the National Institute of Mental Health, anorexia nervosa has the highest fatality rate of any mental illness.2

 Regardless of age, gender, or family history, eating disorders can affect anyone.
 If you or someone you love is suffering from an eating disorder, Seeds of Hope is here to help.
 Call (610) 644-6464 to speak to a member of our admissions team.